-Dr. Laura Onens HCPC Registered Clinical Psychologist
+Dr Laura Onens HCPC Registered Clinical Psychologist

 Introduction to my Services

 Once we have established a shared understanding of your difficulties, I will be able to recommend appropriate support.
-Sometimes, it may be the case that I identify that I am not best placed to help.
+On occasion, it may be the case that I identify that I am not best placed to help.
 Due to my extensive training I will be in a favourable position to be able to offer further advice or signpost you to where you will find most benefit.

-- Low self esteem, shame, self-criticism, body image difficulties
+- Low self esteem, shame, self-criticism, body image difficulties.

 - Relational difficulties, sometimes diagnosed as 'personality disorders'